 In very young patients, CMC arthritis can develop after a traumatic injury.
 When this happens, fusing bones in the CMC joint so that they move less and reduce pain can be a viable treatment option.

 Thumb arthritis is painful and can limit your activities, but there are a variety of treatments available.
-If you have thumb pain, request an appointment with me.
+If you have thumb pain, schedule an appointment with me.
 Together we’ll determine the cause of your thumb pain and develop a treatment plan that’s right for you.